s-t-e-v/phpforum/README.md

 - **views/**: contains the views of the web app.
 Views are the webpages of the websites.
 There are organized within subfolders by common themes / purposes.
 For example, _user_ related pages, _connection_ related pages, etc.
   - All webpages are structured like so : header - main - footer.
 The main can vary throughout pages, yet pages have (almost) the same header and footer.
 Therefore, to follow the DRY principle, the header and footer are coded in separate files within **views/\_partials/** and included with PHP following the structure stated above.

+This code structure is directly taken from a course I followed at Doranco on PHP.
+I then made adjustment to the project requirements if it was necessary.

 ## Database architecture

 <!-- INSERT HERE the diagram of the db archi -->